Our COVID-19 Response Plan

 - If you cannot come to work due to illness, call and speak to your manager.
-Information such as symptoms, the onset of symptoms and 3 or 10 day policy will be discussed.
+Information such as symptoms, the onset of symptoms and a 3 or 10-day policy will be discussed.
 You will be advised to contact a medical professional as well.

 - Anyone with COVID–19 like symptoms must self-isolate for a minimum of 10 days and contact your local health care provider to get tested.